ImmutableSoft/AutoLM/README.md

 # AutoLM Application Integration Notes

-If found to not be valid on the Ecosystem, the application should consider the installation unlicensed and report the product identifier to the user and/or redirect the user to a browser/tab into the Immutable Ecosystem to purchase the activation (see launchBuyDialog() above).
+If an activation is found to not be valid on the Ecosystem, the application should consider the installation unlicensed and report the product identifier to the user and/or redirect the user to a browser/tab into the Immutable Ecosystem to purchase the activation (see launchBuyDialog() above).
 Once the user purchases a new activation through the Immutable Ecosystem the check will return valid and the application logic should